quiltdata/t4/docs/Technical Reference.md

 1. **An SSL certificate in the same region as your Quilt instance**, for the elastic load balancer of the Quilt server.
 See the above pre-requisite for details.

+1. For maximum security, Quilt requires **a region that supports [AWS Fargate](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)**.
+As of this writing, all U.S. regions support Fargate.

 1. **An S3 Bucket** for your team data.
 This may be a new or existing bucket.
 The bucket should not have any notifications
 (S3 Console > Bucket > Properties > Events).